ohmg-dev/OldInsuranceMaps/docs/developers/docs-install.md

 You can now view the docs in a browser at `http://localhost:8000`.

-## Editing content
+## Writing content

 All documention is written in Markdown (.md) files inside of the `/docs` directory.
+Here's an introduction to [basic syntax for Markdown](https://www.markdownguide.org/basic-syntax/).

+Place any images/screenshots into `/docs/images/` and reference them with relative paths (find an exising example of an image in the docs to follow).

+The table of contents is defined in the top-level `zensical.toml` file.

 CSS modifications are in `docs/stylesheets/extra.css`.